-For year ended 30th June 2022
+For year ended 30th June 2023

-I am delighted to have the opportunity to present our Annual Report to the Shareholders of South Burdekin Community Financial Services Limited for the 2022 fiscal year.
+I am delighted to have the opportunity to present our Annual Report to the shareholders of South Burdekin Community Financial Services Limited for the 2023 fiscal year.

-Well, what a difference 12 months makes in the world of banking, in this period we have been able to turn our bottom line around to show a profit after the provision for income tax of \$15434.00 which is an increase of \$38165.00 on the prior period, we have also paid in early May a fully franked dividend of 5 cents per share to our very patient Shareholders, this has only been made possible by the Board being very prudent and mindful of our very low monthly profit share, as I have said before, we will only increase our income and profit by improving our volume, the volume needs to increase, that should be our main focus going forward, currently we are enjoying a slight increase in profit due to the RBA cash rate rises of late, this we will continue to monitor over the next 12 months to see how much this will improve our profitability.
+Well, what a difference 12 months makes in the world of banking, in this period we have been able to increase our bottom line to show a profit after the provision for income tax of \$271,391.00 which is an increase of \$255,957.00 on the prior period, this is after we made community grants, sponsorships and charitable donations totaling \$301,413.00 for the financial year, we also paid in early April 2023 a fully franked dividend of 5 cents per share to our very patient shareholders, this has only been made possible by the Board being very mindful that it needs to increase volume, some of that has been generated by the Board's decision to acquire the revenue right to the banking business of the Bendigo Bank Bowen branch which closed in late October 2022, as I have said before, we will only increase our income and profit by improving our volume, the volume always needs to increase, that should and always be our main focus moving forward.

-Just over 2 years ago we welcomed Chantel Michelin as our Senior Branch Manager, this has proved to be a wonderful decision, with her prior banking knowledge and her ability to guide our wonderful and resolute staff to perform their duties in a most professional and efficient manner, this has been the backbone of our business for seventeen years.
-I thank all the staff for their continued support of the Directors and myself in our quest of achieving our common goal of profitable branches and company.
+Just over three years ago we welcomed Chantel Michelin as our Senior Branch Manager, this has proved to be a wonderful decision, with her prior banking knowledge and her ability to guide our wonderful and resolute staff to perform their duties in a most professional and efficient manner, this has been the backbone of our business for eighteen years.
+I thank all for their continued support of the Directors and myself in our quest of achieving our common goal of profitable branches and company.

 I would like to again thank my fellow directors; they are an amazing group of community minded people who have always given of their time and support to achieve our goals and objectives.
-Three of our Directors have been involved with this project for 20 years and I thank them for their continued enthusiasm and support. we are still looking for a couple of very Community minded persons who will give us their time and add value to our Board.
+Three of our Directors have been involved with this project for 20 years and I thank them for their continued enthusiasm and support. we are still looking for a couple of very community minded persons who will give us their time and add value to our Board.
 As new Directors join our board they come with fresh ideas and views which will enable us to grow both of our Community Bank branches.
-We are all able to see the steady profits that will benefit our shareholders and provide funding for projects for our community in the future.
+We are all able to see the profits that will benefit our shareholders and provide funding for projects for our community in the future.

-Our partners Bendigo and Adelaide Bank Ltd and their regional staff have always been incredibly supportive and continue to encourage us, Regional Manager NQ Jackie, and Rural Bank Agribusiness Relationship Manager Angelo have been invaluable at times with their guidance in our branch operations and their occasional attendance at our Board meetings.
+Bendigo and Adelaide Bank Ltd and their regional staff have always been incredibly supportive and continue to encourage us, Regional Manager NQ Jackie Seguin, and Rural Bank Agribusiness Relationship Manager Angelo Rigano have been invaluable at times with their guidance in our branch operations and their occasional attendance at our Board meetings.
 I would like on behalf of the Board to thank them for their support.

 In closing, without the support, generosity and the confidence of our shareholders and the community we would not have achieved these results thus far.
-I thank all of those who have supported and encouraged us, and I would ask again that all shareholders should become advocates and try to encourage more of our community members to explore the products and services that our community bank and staff have to offer.
+I thank all of those who have supported and encouraged us, and I would ask again that all shareholders should become advocates and try to encourage more of our community members to explore the products and services that our Community Bank and staff have to offer.
 If you are a shareholder and you do not bank with us-why not?
 Surely you want a return on your investment in our community bank.

-Yours sincerely
+Yours sincerely,